-We’ve spent the last 18 months working on the 30-day GAMSAT Challenge and interviewed over a hundred high scoring candidates to get some insight into their study plan for the exam.
+We’ve spent the last 18 months working on the GAMSAT Virtual Tutor and interviewed over 100 high scoring candidates to get some insight into their study plan for the exam.

-The GAMSAT study plan I share in this article is the exact approach I used to prepare for the exam and it’s amazing to discover its the same or similar approach used by many of the top scoring students I had the pleasure to speak with during the research of the challenge.
+The GAMSAT study plan I share in this article is the exact approach I used to prepare for the exam and it’s amazing to discover its a similar approach used by many of the top scoring students I had the pleasure to speak with during the research of the book.

 So what is this GAMSAT study plan then?